Uconnect and STLA Smart Cockpit systems explained | Car News | Auto123

 Uconnect 5: an honourable retirement

-STLA Smart Cockpit will replace Uconnect 5 by the end of 2024, Mamatha Chamanthi told us.
+STLA Smart Cockpit will replace Uconnect 5 by the end of 2024, Mamatha Chamarthi told us.
 The new system will of course incorporate the outgoing one’s main functions.

 First introduced by FCA (Fiat-Chrysler Automobiles) in 2020, Uconnect 5 was integrated the following year into the North American products of the international Stellantis group, newly formed by the merger of FCA and the PSA Group (Peugeot-Citroën).